riyansh100/chat-backend/README.md

-# Distributed WebSocket Event Backbone (Go + Redis)
+# Distributed WebSocket Event Backbone (Go)

-A **real-time, WebSocket-based event routing backbone** built in Go, designed with strict concurrency and architectural invariants.
+A real-time WebSocket-based event routing backbone built in Go, with Redis used for cross-instance fan-out and warm-start caching.

-This project evolved from a chat-style system into a **trading-style pub/sub event router**, focusing on correctness, separation of concerns, and distributed fan-out — **not frontend UI**.

-All interaction is done via Go programs and terminals.
+This is not a frontend project and not a chat application.
+All interaction is done via Go programs and terminal-based clients.

 ---

-## 🧠 Core Philosophy
+## Overview

-This is **not** a chat application.

-This system is an **event backbone**:
+This system functions as an event backbone rather than an application.

-- WebSocket connections are **event producers or consumers**
+- WebSocket connections act as event producers or consumers
-- Clients **subscribe to topics (rooms)**
+- Consumers subscribe to topics (rooms)
-- The server routes events — it does **not** execute domain logic
+- The server routes events only and does not execute domain logic
-- Correctness and invariants matter more than features
+- Architectural correctness and concurrency invariants are the primary focus

 ---

-## 🧱 High-Level Architecture
+## Architecture

-### Per Server Instance

 WebSocket Client
 │